DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 ---
 ## 5. Write Basic DAX
 - Switched to Table View.
-- Created New Column: AverageTestScore = ([Test1] + [Test2] + [Test3] + [Test4]) / 4
+- Created New Column: AverageTestScore = ([Test1] + [Test2] + [Test3] + [Test4]) / 4.
-- Created New Measure: OverallAverageTestScore= AVERAGE(grades[AverageTestScore])
+- Created New Measure: OverallAverageTestScore= AVERAGE(grades[AverageTestScore]).
   - Added Card 4.1 to slide *Cards* = *OverallAverageTestScore*.

 ---
 ## 6. Add Tooltips and Interactions
-- Add tooltips to your charts (e.g., when hovering over a bar, show student name and average score).
-- Customize interactions between charts (e.g., clicking a slice of the pie filters the bar chart).
+- Switch back to Report View.
+- Duplicated slide *Basic Visuals* and renamed it *Tooltips*.
+- Renamed the charts:
+  -  Chart 1.4 = copy of Chart 1.2
+  -  Chart 2.4 = copy of Chart 2.2
+  -  Chart 3.4 = copy of Chart 3.2
+- Added tooltips:
+  - Dragged *Max of AverageTestScore* to Tooltips for Chart 1.4.
+  - Dragged *Average of Test1* to Tooltips for Chart 3.4.

 ---
 ## 7. Create a Simple Dashboard
-- Arrange your charts, slicers, and cards into a clean layout on one page.
+- Duplicated slide *Slicers* and renamed it *Dashbaord*.
+- Renamed the charts:
+  -  Chart 1.5 = copy of Chart 1.3
+  -  Chart 2.5 = copy of Chart 2.3
+  -  Chart 3.5 = copy of Chart 3.3
+- Copied the Cards from slide *Cards* and renamed them:
+  -  Card 1.2 = copy of Card 1.1
+  -  Card 2.2 = copy of Card 2.1
+  -  Card 3.2 = copy of Card 3.1
+  -  Card 4.2 = copy of Card 4.1
-- Name the page *Student Performance Dashboard*.
+- Added texbox for title = *Student Performance Dashboard*.
-- Add a title using a Text box.
-- Format colors and fonts for readability.
+- Moved around charts, cards and textbox to fit everthing cleanly.

 ---
 ## 8. Key Insights
 -